SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/clausal-relationships.md

 »⟮A dependent clause⟯« is ⟮＿a clause＿⟯ that ⟮could not be a sentence on its own⟯.
 ⟮All⟯ dependent clauses ⟮c_;are⟯ subordinate clauses, ⟮c_;but not the reverse⟯.
 ⟮＿A clause＿⟯ is ⟮＿embedded＿⟯ in ⟮c_-;another ＿clause＿⟯ if ⟮it is part of it⟯.
-A subordinate clause is a clause which is embedded in and thus in a relationship of subordination with another clause.
+»⟮A subordinate clause⟯« is ⟮＿a clause＿⟯ which is ⟮＿embedded in＿⟯ and thus ⟮in a relationship of ＿subordination＿ with⟯ ⟮another ＿clause＿⟯.
+A superordinate clause is a clause containing a given subordinate clause.
+An embedded clause is a subordinate clause which surrounded by its subordinate clause.
+^ergo one that isn't at the beginning or end of the sentence.
-»⟮A matrix clause⟯« is the clause in which a subordinate clause is embedded.
+»⟮A matrix clause⟯« is ⟮＿the clause＿⟯ ⟮in which ＿an embedded clause＿ is ＿embedded＿⟯.
-»⟮The main/root clause⟯« is the uppermost (tree-wise) matrix clause in the sentence.
+»⟮The main clause⟯« is ⟮the part of ＿the superordinate clause＿⟯ which is not the subordinate clause.
+!^this is a rare definition, but a useful one, and endorsed by Martin Haspelmath »⟮The root clause⟯« is ⟮the uppermost (tree-wise)⟯ ⟮＿matrix clause＿⟯ ⟮c_-;in the sentence⟯.

 #### independent clause